ethereum/portal-hive/docs/overview.md

 For a single run, the user provides the name of the simulator to run, and a set of client names to run against.
 For example:

-    ./hive --sim ethereum/sync --client go-ethereum,besu,openethereum
+    ./hive --sim rpc-compat --client trin,fluffy,ultralight

 Hive first builds simulator and client images using docker.
-It expects a Dockerfile in the `./simulators/ethereum/sync` directory as well as a Dockerfile for each client (in `./clients/*/Dockerfile`).
+It expects a Dockerfile in the `./simulators/rpc-compat` directory as well as a Dockerfile for each client (in `./clients/*/Dockerfile`).

 While the simulator build must always work without error, it's OK for some client builds